This topic presents in a very simplified way all the main concepts that should be understood by those who know LTE.

 Event B2

 Event B2 is like your phone noticing, “The LTE signal here is getting weak, but there’s a stronger network nearby.”
 It’s like telling the city, “The current road is bumpy, but there’s a smoother one in the neighboring area.”
-(This allows the network to switch to a better path, ensuring a stable connection).
+This allows the network to switch to a better path, ensuring a stable connection.
+(In a Nutshell: Event B2 lets the network switch to a smoother path, or a stronger network, when LTE signal weakens.)

 LTE Event B2 as the smartphone on a rough LTE road and notices a smoother Wi-Fi path nearby, representing the option to switch to a stronger network.